wellcomecollection/reporting/conversion_analytics/lambda/README.md

 # Lambda

-This set of scripts and files deploys the lambda which acts between kinesis and elastic.
+This set of scripts and files deploys the lambda which acts between kinesis and elastic (see [architecture diagram](../architecture.svg)).
 NB this requires a valid set of AWS credentials which can assume the `experience-admin` role.

 ## Updating the lambda